githubteacher/maven/kylethemagicalunicorn.md

 * Sings a lot
 * Believes that I'm a unicorn
 * Has 4 kitty cats
-* Born on Elm Street
+* Born on Elm Street (Yes I've meet Freddy Kruger)
-* Creates manga....sometimes...
+* Creates manga....sometimes... (mostly yaoi and yuri)